Published on

 Buy local to reduce your GHG footprint

-Buying local: one way to reduce packaging
+Buying local to reduce food packaging

-A simple way to avoid food transported from far way is to buy local food in season – which is to say, during our farms’ peak harvest seasons in summer and fall.
+A simple way to avoid food transported from far away is to buy local food in season – which is to say, during our farms’ peak harvest seasons in summer and fall.
 Buying in season has the added advantage of saving money and being able to buy larger quantities for canning, storage or freezing – food we can then eat all year long.
 Not to mention that when fruits and vegetables are harvested at maturity, their nutritional value is at its peak, allowing consumers to fully benefit from the food’s vitamins and nutrients.

 pdf - 1.69 mb Calendrier de disponibilité des fruits et légumes